 If you’re traveling away from the main tourist areas, it’s a good idea to know a few phrases.
 But even if you are right in the middle of a widely English-speaking area, it doesn’t hurt to speak a little Turkish anyway.
 People will appreciate it!

-To help you out, here are some basic phrases to learn and how to say them.
+To help you out, here are some basic phrases to learn, along with how to say them.

 *The thing you’re asking about goes first and ‘needed’ last.
 E.g., Hilton Hotel Nerede